 - Day 4: Hallormsstadur - Djupivogur

 - Drive around the fjords and visit Reydarfjordur, Eskifjordur and Neskaupsstadur, then continue to the lovely coastal town of Faskrudsfjordur, also known as 'the French town', due to its history with resident French fishermen.
-Visit Stodvarfjordur, Breiddalsvik and lastly the pretty town of Djupivogur.
-The following 2 nights are spent in either Djupivogur or Breiddalsvik.
+Visit Stodvarfjordur, Breiddalsvik and the pretty town of Djupivogur.
+The following 2 nights are spent at hotel Blafell.

 - Day 5: Djupivogur